zoeruda/spinofin/README.md

   - **Exploit reference:** `exploitdb` (`searchsploit`).
   - **Pivoting / proxying:** `proxychains-ng`, `chisel-tunnel` (installs the `chisel` binary — fast TCP/UDP tunnel over HTTP for port-forwarding through a foothold).
   - **Networking utilities:** `netcat`, `rlwrap` (readline wrapper for tools lacking line-editing, e.g. raw `nc` shells).

-  Which tools go host-side (here) vs. into the Kali container is governed by the **host-vs-container rubric** documented at the top of [`custom/brew/default.Brewfile`](custom/brew/default.Brewfile).
-Raw-socket / privileged / Kali-only / heavy-dependency tools (e.g. `masscan`, `naabu`, `nmap`) stay in the container; Python-only tools without a clean formula go in the `pipx` bucket below. `pipx` itself is installed via this Brewfile to bootstrap that bucket.
 - **CLI Tools (pipx)**: Python-only tools with no clean Homebrew formula, declared in [`custom/pipx/default.pipx`](custom/pipx/default.pipx) and installed at runtime via `ujust install-pipx-tools` into the user's isolated pipx venvs (same no-layering posture as brew):
   - `bloodyAD` — Active Directory privesc framework (pure-Python wheel, no system build deps).
   - `soaphound` — BloodHound ingestor over ADWS/SOAP (the Python tool, not the .NET one).
 Pure-Python; its only real dependency, `impacket`, installs from prebuilt manylinux wheels and pulls no `gssapi`, so no system build headers are needed.
 That bundled `impacket` is isolated inside soaphound's own pipx venv and is **not** on `$PATH` — the standalone `impacket-*` CLI scripts come from the **container** instead (see below), so there's no host/container collision.